Frequently Asked Questions about the MERC Application

-2) The site had FTEs in the reference year for which the application is gathering data (for the MERC 2009 application, the reference year is FY2007).
-For example, if a site provided training in FY2006 and FY2008 but did not have any trainees in FY2007, the site would not be included in the 2009 MERC Application, but could be included the following year.
+2) The site had FTEs in the reference year for which the application is gathering data.
+For example, if a site provided training in FY2010 and FY2012 but did not have any trainees in FY2011, the site would not be included when 2011 data is collected, but could be included the following year.

 At the time of application for each year's MERC grant, as you gather information on FTEs from each training site, you should also verify that each of the sites is still affiliated with the program for which you are applying for a grant.
 If one or both of the above conditions are not met, you should not include the site in that year's application.
 If both conditions are met, the site should be included.

 When grants are distributed, the same conditions should apply.
 For example, Site A may not have trainees at the time the grants are disbursed but will have them again within 12 months; in that case, Site A can keep their grant.
 But if the sponsoring institution discovers at the time of grant disbursement that Site A is no longer affiliated with the teaching program and will not be providing training in the next 12 months, and that the affiliation had ended by the time of application, Site A should return their grant.